appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-amazon-s3.md

 <dd>

 The file data to be sent to the bucket.
 Expects an array of file objects.
 You can use widgets such as a [Filepicker](/reference/widgets/filepicker) to upload files to S3.
-For a guide on this subject, see [Upload or Download Files to and from S3](/connect-data/how-to-guides/how-to-upload-to-s3).
+For a guide on this subject, see [Upload Files to S3](/connect-data/how-to-guides/how-to-upload-to-s3) and [Download Files](/connect-data/how-to-guides/how-to-download-files-using-api).

 </dd>